MagicnoBob/localgit/readme.txt

 Git is a distributed version control system.Test
-Git is free software all year.
+Git is a free software all year.
 My name is magicnobob
 hohoho!
 hohoho!